 Finally, you need to talk to the HVAC contractor and tell him what units you have in your house.
 What type of furnace do you have?
 What make and model is the AC unit?
 If you tell him, he can tell you if he is able to work on that specific type.
 Most contractors are able to work on just about anything on the market today, but that is not always the case.
 Make sure that he can really do the job before you hire him for it, and you can save both of you a lot of time and trouble.

-If you happen to be looking for a top rated HVAC contractor in Toledo, OH – take a look at Perfection Heating & Air Conditioning .
+If you happen to be looking for a top rated HVAC contractor in Champaign, IL – take a look at Champaign Heating & Air .

-They have been providing exceptional heating and air conditioning services to residents of Toledo and the surrounding areas since 1987.
+Their technicians, with over 40 years of combined experience, have been providing exceptional heating and air conditioning services to residents of Champaign – Urbana for years.

 Hiring the right HVAC contractor is very important if you want to make sure that your system is always running perfectly.
 If you do not know how to work on the system yourself, it is up to the contractor to keep it in good condition.
 You need someone who is professional and experienced, who will not make mistakes and who will always strive to do his best work with every job, no matter how large or how small it is.
 Below are ten questions that you can ask the contractor to determine if he is the one that you want to hire or not.